 People often ask how I save money on vacation and I give them a lengthy reply.
+The saving really starts at home though.
+Avoiding Financial Faux Pas, as documented by The Social Magazine, is imperative.
 So, I decided to write it all down and put it on the blog.
 I know, from experience, that it’s easy to blow your budget in areas you hadn’t even thought of.
 So, here are my tried-and-true tips for saving money on vacation!

 1. CREATE (AND STICK TO) A DAILY BUDGET